 There are also plenty of things to do in Phuket if you would like to extend your time here.
-Whether that is visiting an ethical elephant sanctuary, booking yourself into a luxury resort, or simply enjoying the comforts of high-speed internet and Western fast food options.
+Whether that is visiting an ethical elephant sanctuary, booking yourself into a luxury resort, check out some of the best beaches in Phuket, or simply enjoying the comforts of high-speed internet and Western fast food options.

 Where To Stay In Phuket

 Phuket is a super spread out city and honestly, you will want to stay depending on what your plan to do there is.
 If you are just following this itinerary and just staying 1 night then your best bet will be nearby the airport.
 This means you will be nice and close to your flight.

 Though if you are planning to do a bit of exploration then you may instead prefer to stay in Phuket Town.
 There are also some luxurious resorts that you can stay that.
 They won’t be as cheap as you may find on the islands.
 Though they will have plenty of amenities and top-notch service.

 How To Travel To Phuket From Koh Phi Phi